Updated on January 24th, 2023 by Bob Ciura

 Click here to download our most recent Sure Analysis report on Albemarle (preview of page 1 of 3 shown below):

 Final Thoughts and Additional Resources

-For dividend growth investors interested in DRIPs, the 15 companies mentioned in this article are a great place to start.
-Each business is very shareholder friendly, as evidenced by their long dividend histories and their willingness to offer investors no-fee DRIP plans.
+For dividend growth investors interested in DRIP stocks, the 15 companies mentioned in this article are a great place to start.
+Each business is very shareholder friendly, as evidenced by their long dividend histories and their willingness to offer investors no-fee DRIP stocks.

 At Sure Dividend, we often advocate for investing in companies with a high probability of increasing their dividends each and every year.

 If that strategy appeals to you, it may be useful to browse through the following databases of dividend growth stocks: